Lightprotocol/light-protocol/cli/README.md

     [--mint-decimals <value>]

 FLAGS
-  --mint-authority=<value>  Specify a path to the mint authority keypair file.
+  --mint-authority=<value>  Path to the mint authority keypair file.
-                            Defaults to your default local Solana wallet file path --mint-decimals=<value>   [default: 9] Number of base 10 digits to the right of the decimal place [default: 9] --mint-keypair=<value>    Provide a path to a mint keypair file.
-Defaults to a random keypair
+                            Defaults to default local Solana wallet file path.
+  --mint-decimals=<value>   Number of base 10 digits to the right
+                            of the decimal place [default: 9].
+  --mint-keypair=<value>    Path to a mint keypair file.
+Defaults to a
+                            random keypair.
 ```

 #### Mint compressed tokens to a Solana wallet